 To make matters worse, disability claimants often get this letter in conjunction with a reduction in their disability benefit payment to the minimum due under their policy OR after the disability insurer has determined they no longer qualify for benefits.

 It is important to make clear that this case only applies to decisions in the 5th Circuit: Texas, Louisiana, and Mississippi.
-The legal rules in your area may differ and allow such recovery.
+The legal rules in your area may differ and allow such recovery from an ERISA plan.